 Some products allow you to query data without having data stored in the database itself.
 This can be useful, but doesn’t tend to be nearly as performant as it can’t take advantage of data localisations and optimised data structures.

 BigQuery – you can setup connections to some external data sources including Cloud Storage, Google Drive, Bigtable and Cloud SQL (through federated queries).

 Redshift: you can connect to data sitting on S3 via Redshift Spectrum – which acts as an intermediate compute layer between S3 and your Redshift cluster.
-You can also query RDS (Postgres, MySQL or Aurora) if you have federated queries setup.
+You can also query RDS (Postgres, Aurora Postgres) if you have federated queries setup.
 Querying RDS MySQL or Aurora MySQL entered preview mode in December 2020.

 Snowflake: Like BigQuery and Redshift, for best performance you’d ideally have the data within Snowflake (stage / database / warehouse) in order to query it.
 However Snowflake provides external table functionality (in preview) which allows for connections out to object storage on the major clouds (Amazon S3, Google Cloud Storage and Azure Blob Storage) without having to import data into Snowflake.

 You can also query other users (and companies) data sources through the Snowflake Data Marketplace if they are part of the program.

 Access control determines who can access certain data within a data warehouse.
 Although access control is most commonly thought of at a database / table level all three major players have some support for this so instead I’ll be looking at access control at the row and column level allowing for far more granular access control configurations.

 BigQuery: As of November 2020 BigQuery now provides column level security through Data Catalog and IAM permissions in which columns can be tagged according to a hierarchy which then corresponds to permissions.
 Row level security is still typically approached through authorised views or tables.